November 2019 Lawn Diary

 - Clearing leaves

-A decent October, not too wet, not too cold with little frost!.
-Not as good as last year but a reasonable end to a super summer.
+Certainly a wet October for many and perhaps a little too cold in the north with Wales and Scotland escaping the worst of it!
 Lots of you scarifying and over seeding VERY late and sometimes it's a risk you have to take.
 I hope you get away with it and have a great lawn going into the winter otherwise mother nature will set a few of her own seeds in the empty spaces making more work for the spring!

 As we move into November expect frosts to become more frequent so be careful if aerating as frost can cause the lawn to heave.
 However, that isn't the only problem: the cooler wetter conditions are now bringing on the moss together with an abundance of toadstools, worms, worm casts and though beneficial, worms that is, they can cause considerable mess.
 Here's what the Met Office has to say for November:

 Monday 4 Nov - Wednesday 13 Nov

 Monday is looking very unsettled with patchy rain and showers, heavy in places, pushing across the UK with a few drier spells in between.
 A windy day with gales, especially in northern and eastern areas.
 Through the following week, the unsettled theme continues with further outbreaks of rain for most parts interspersed with some drier and brighter spells.
 It may become drier and cooler at times in the far north, allowing any rain to turn wintry over northern hills.
 The unsettled weather is likely to erratically clear southeastwards towards the end of the week, to perhaps become more settled by the following weekend, perhaps lasting until the end of the period.
 Temperatures mainly cooler than average normal, exacerbated by the wind and rain at times.